 2. Traditional Dance.
-The locals also participate in traditional dance which is performed in groups of two and biggers groups as well.
+The locals also participate in traditional dance which is performed in groups of two and in bigger groups as well.
 In the background, soothing music is played with big drums, longhorns, and other local instruments.
-Watching the participants, who are dressed in special attire, dance in precise coordination is truly an unforgettable experience.
+Watching the participants, who are dressed in special attire, dancing in precise coordination is truly an unforgettable experience.

 3. Contests and Games.
-Apart from dancing and merrymaking, one can also participate in delightful contests, games, fashion shows, talent and even voice hunt competitions.
+Apart from dancing and merrymaking, one can also participate in delightful contests, games, fashion shows, talent and even voice hunts.
 If these don’t delight you enough, then you can always relish in the delicious delicacies.

 Aizawl is the largest city of Mizoram and is considered as one of the most beautiful cities too.
 It is situated at a distance of 2,371, 3,198, 1,477, 1,582 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 So, if you want to experience Mim Kut then this is how you can reach here via the following means of transportation.

 By Air.
-The best option to reach here via airways would be the Lengpui Airport (AJL).
-This airport was constructed in a short span, two years to be precise.
-This airport supports a 2,500-metre runway and is only one among the three airports that feature a tabletop runway.
+The best option to reach here via airways would be Lengpui Airport (AJL) which supports a 2,500-metre runway and is one among the three airports that feature a tabletop runway.
 It also has a Cat-I Instrument Landing System which helps the planes in landing with complete security and even in low visibility conditions.
-After deboarding your flight, you will need to cover the remaining distance by some means of public transportation like a cab.
+After deboarding your flight, you will need to cover the remaining distance via public transport.

 By Train.
 The nearest railway station is the Manu Bazar Railway Station.
 This particular train station lies under the Lumding railway division of the North-East Frontier Railway.
-Apart from Manu Bazar Railway Station, the Pencharthal is the second-best option to travel here.
-However, these train stations don’t have good connectivity thus, it would be best suitable for you to travel to Silchar Railway Station.
-After you deboard at the station, you will need to cover the remaining distance by some means of public transportation.
+Apart from Manu Bazar Railway Station, Pencharthal is another option to travel here.
+However, these train stations don’t have good connectivity, hence, it is recommended for you to travel to Silchar Railway Station.
+After you deboard at the station, take public transport to cover the remaining distance.